-Learning occupies important place in life .It is through learning that man brings in so much changes in his instincts that it becomes difficult recognized to them.
-Learning therefore provides key to the structure of our personality and behavior.
-How learning takes place?
-What happen within the person when he learns?
-These are different questions in front of psychologist.
-As regards of the nature of learning psychologist are still in disagreement with one another.
-Psychology has never presented in any one place a complete, unified, and universally agreed upon account of the nature of learning .Hence several psychologists put forth the different theories of learning
+Learning occupies important place in life .It is through learning that man brings in so much changes in his instincts that it becomes difficult recognized to them. learning therefore provides key to the structure of our personality and behaviour. how learning takes place?
+What happen within the person when he learns? these are differnt questions in front of psychologist.
+As regards of the nature of learning psychologist are still in disagreement wiht one another. psychology has never presented in any one place a complete ,unified, and universally agreed upon account of the nature of learning .Hence several psychologist put forth the different theories of learning .